na-na-hi/renget/archive/co-big-list-of-sites.md

 yourbittorrent.com - Torrent site

 ##### Private Torrent Sites (a/k/a Private Trackers)
 `Visit /ptg/ on /g/ to learn more.
-And don't go around begging for invites.`
+Also don't go around begging for invites.`

 cartoonchaos.org (CC) - Private community for animated shows and movies myanonamouse.net (MAM) - Private community for books, possibly the closest thing to a private tracker for comics